Daryllgio/full-stack-real-time-chat-application/README.md

 Chat Application:
-This repository contains a project developed by me.
-It is a React-based chat application designed to help users communicate effectively and manage their profiles seamlessly.
+This repository contains a React-based chat application designed to help users communicate effectively and manage their profiles seamlessly.
 Firebase is used for authentication, real-time database management, and cloud functions.

 I) Overview